Michael P. E. Hoyt

 Michael Phelps Evans Hoyt (Chicago, 16 November 1929 — Santa Fe, New Mexico, 14 December 2016) was an American Foreign Service Officer and, as his country's consul in Stanleyville, a hostage for 111 days during the Simba rebellion.

 Early life and family

 Michael Hoyt was born in 1929 as the son of Frank and Elizabeth Hoyt.
 His father Frank C. Hoyt was a quantum physicist involved in the Manhattan Project.

-Hoyt married Jo Wasson in 1954.
-He became an air traffic controller during the Korean War.
+Hoyt received a Bachelor's Degree in Philosophy in 1950 and in History in 1955, both the University of Chicago.
+He received and a Master's Degree in Modern European History from the University of Illinois Urbana-Champaign and attended graduate studies in economics and African affairs at Northwestern University.
+He served in the United States Air Force for four years became an air traffic controller during the Korean War.
+He married Jo Wasson in 1954.